A Case Study in NIMBY Entitlement

 The dominance of single-family zoning has been incredibly difficult to knock down because NIMBY city officials, like John Mirisch, have made it their life’s work to prop it up it.
 But if you fight like hell to keep linchpin institutions of structural white supremacy in place, you’re objectively on the side of structural racism and white supremacy, no matter how enlightened you imagine your personal attitudes to be.
 It doesn’t matter if you voted twice for Barack Obama.

 NIMBYs like Mirisch owe us an argument to the effect that the incontrovertibly racist history of exclusive single-family zoning is irrelevant, that it no longer segregates populations along racial lines.
 Or, if it does, that it no longer reinforces the racist cultural association of whiteness with clean, airy leafiness and of blackness with dirty, crowded grittiness.
-They need to explain why the public record of public zoning commission meetings are so full of veiled and not-so-veiled concerns about downzonings or nearby new developments creating uncomfortable proximity to racial, economic and cultural difference.
+They need to explain why the public record of public zoning commission meetings are so full of veiled and not-so-veiled concerns about upzoning or nearby new developments creating uncomfortable proximity to racial, economic and cultural difference.
 The accurate identification of racism is not the real racism.
-The reflex to treat charges of racism, not matter how credibly expressed, as nothing but scurrilous, grandstanding attempts to smear decent, blameless people and the beloved institutions they so rightly cherish is, well, racist.
+The reflex to treat charges of racism, no matter how credibly expressed, as nothing but scurrilous, grandstanding attempts to smear decent, blameless people and the beloved institutions they so rightly cherish is, well, racist.
 It’s a way of shoring up the status quo distribution of advantage and disadvantage by denying that there’s anything wrong with it.

 By the way, it’s a plain fact that enclaves like Beverly Hills have racist origins.
 Wikipedia will tell you: